Sunday, July 31, 2016

 PVT Runyan rests forever in the Brittany American Cemetery and the family has a cenotaph for him in the Hillcrest Memorial Gardens in Owosso, Michigan.

 Several of his older brothers also served during the war.
-Luther Earl Runyan served in the U.S. Army 1944-1945.
+Luther Earl Runyan served in the U.S. Army in Italy 1944-1945.
 Raymond Gerald Runyan served as a PVT in Service Battery 557th Field Artillery Battalion.
-Leroy Arthur Runyan served in the U.S. Army in Italy.
-William Henry Runyan Jr. served as a F1c in the U.S. Navy in the South Pacific.
+William Henry Runyan Jr. served as a F1c in the U.S. Navy aboard the USS Essex (CV-19) in the South Pacific.

 SSG Aloysius Joseph Slater